sshiang/sp2016.11-731/hw4/README.md

 	2. global attention:
 		a. context vector is the weighted sum of source LSTM language model
 		b. weight score: inner product of source LSTM and target LSTM
+	3. one hot or posterior as input features of decoder, I get better results using one hot.

 What's interesting:
 	I forgot to update the weights in target LSTM in the beginning, but I still got 21.52 in the leader board!
 How amazing deep learing it is XD